mssgill/hscSphinx/database/stored_function.rst

 Functions for using WCS
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Conversion of sky to pixel coordinate and vice versa is available by using database only.
+Currently these functions use the table 'wcs', which is based on wcs*.fits coming from mosaicking, therefore, applicable only for CCD sources with mosaic-calibrated.

 .. list-table:: **User Defined Functions(WCS related)**